CalvinPVIII/csharp-hosting-example/README.md

 This is an example repo corresponding to multiple lessons within the LearnHowToProgram.com walkthrough on creating a To Do List application in [Section 5: Authentication with Identity](https://www.learnhowtoprogram.com/c-and-net/authentication-with-identity).

 This project corresponds to the classwork and lessons that describe how to use Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Item` and `Category`, and a many-to-many relationship between `Item` and `Tag`, and a one-to-many relationship between `ApplicationUser` and `Item`. sThere are multiple lessons in this series.
+This project contains a one-to-many relationship between `Item` and `Category`, and a many-to-many relationship between `Item` and `Tag`, and a one-to-many relationship between `ApplicationUser` and `Item`.
+There are multiple lessons in this series.
 The first lesson in the series is [Identity Setup and Configuration](https://www.learnhowtoprogram.com/c-and-net/authentication-with-identity/identity-setup-and-configuration).

 There are multiple branches in this repo that are described more below.